c7hm4r/rpi2-setup/README.md

 ## Prerequisites

-Get a Raspberry Pi with Raspbean.
+Get a Raspberry Pi with Raspbian.
 The easiest way is to follow the [Raspberry Pi Guides](https://www.raspberrypi.org/help/).
 Probably the easiest option is to use [NOOBS Lite](https://www.raspberrypi.org/downloads/noobs/).
 If you want to use the Pi as a backup server, you might want to store more data on it than fits on the SD card.
 You could then for example buy an exernal disk and connect it via USB to your Pi.

 - Hard drives with no separate power supply may sometimes consume too much power from the Pi, especially when accellerating the disk.
 Alternatives are hard drives with separate power supply or SSDs.